 A separate table will be established as the "Nut Free" table for students with nut allergies.
 See Section VII Health and Safety for more details on the school's Nut Policy.

 No student may leave the school premises at any time without notification from the parents and permission from the Office.
-Permission from the Office is required for any student to leave the school premises for lunch.
 In order to join a child for lunch, parents must call the school office by 8:30 AM.